ashjpo/LM-MS/readme.md

 		5. Service level blown

-			When the traffic of a service exceeds the limit, the gateway will temporarily stop setting the service to a closed state, and then the service will be turned into a half-open state for a while, and then will turn to the open state.
+			When the traffic of a service exceeds the limit, the gateway will temporarily stop setting the service to a closed state, and then the service will be turned into a half-open state for a while,and then will turn to the open state.

 		6. Request level cache (text cache/memory cache, based on redis)